WebAssembly/component-model/design/mvp/Explainer.md

 }
 ```

-The `task.wait` built-in waits for one of the pending events to occur, and then
+The `waitable-set.wait` built-in waits for any one of the [waitables] in the
-returns an `event` describing it.
+given [waitable set] `s` to make progress and then returns an `event`
+describing the event.
+The `event-code` `none` is never returned.
+Waitable sets
+may be `wait`ed upon when empty, in which case the caller will necessarily
+block until another task adds a waitable to the set that can make progress.

 If the `async` immediate is present, other tasks in the same component instance
 can be started (via export call) or resumed while the current task blocks.
 If